sguzman/rough-notes/README.md

 - Can all integer sequence problems be reduced to a formal language/grammar problem?
 - What is the minimum requirement for there to exist a isomorphim between two structures?
 - What is the minimum requirement for there to exist a canonical isomorphim from any structure to the natural numbers or vice versa?
+- Create an alternative to the polar coordinate system that uses dot product instead
+  - Assuming you set Pi/4 (or y = f[x] = x) as the reference direction
+    - along y =x, would be = 1
+    - the two directions perpendicular to y = x would be zero and,
+    - -1 would be antiparallel to 1
+- Create a coordinate system where the identity is not y = x, but some other user defined function